nicfv/Me/www/posts/2026-08-10-orbit-idle.md

 - [Star Wars Wheel of Fortune](https://www.kongregate.com/en/games/ninjanic/star-wars-wheel-of-fortune)

 And now I could add a new one to my portfolio: *Orbit Idle*.
 Honestly, this was turning out better than expected.
 I get to remake one of my beloved games *and* make it space-themed!

+Unfortunately I had a lot more work to do to polish the game up.
+I want to say that this part took at least 50% of my development time, despite not really changing the game's appearance much, if at all.
+In this stage, I implemented the following features:

+- Welcome message
+- Interactive tutorial
+- Save & load data in browser cache
+- Autosaving
+- Music & mute
+- Hotkeys
+- Statistics & scores
+- Credits
+- Custom cursor
+- Game progression balancing

+## Publishing